krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 ## Chart structure

+Main components of the umbrella Helm chart (`azuredevops-provider-kog-blueprint`):

+- **/docs** folder: Contains generated CRDs, migration guides, troubleshooting guides, and references to changes made to the OpenAPI Specification (OAS) files of the resources managed by the Azure DevOps Provider KOG.

+- **/samples** folder: Contains example resources for each supported resource type as seen in this README.
+These examples demonstrate how to create and manage Azure DevOps resources using the Krateo Azure DevOps Provider KOG.
+The folder contains also example of wrong configurations that can be useful for troubleshooting.
+The latter annotated with comments explaining the errors.

-Main components of the chart:
+Main components of the single Helm chart for each supported resource:

-- **RestDefinitions**: These are the core resources needed to manage resources leveraging the Krateo OASGen Provider.
+- **RestDefinitions**: These are the core resources needed to manage resources leveraging the OASGen Provider.
 In this case, they refers to the OpenAPI Specification to be used for the creation of the Custom Resources (CRs) that represent Azure DevOps resources.
 They also define the operations that can be performed on those resources.
 Once the chart is installed, RestDefinitions will be created and as a result, specific controllers will be deployed in the cluster to manage the resources defined with those RestDefinitions.

 - **ConfigMaps**: Refer directly to the OpenAPI Specification content in the `/assets` folder.

 - **/assets** folder: Contains the selected OpenAPI Specification files for the Azure DevOps REST API.

-- **/samples** folder: Contains example resources for each supported resource type as seen in this README.
-These examples demonstrate how to create and manage Azure DevOps resources using the Krateo Azure DevOps Provider KOG.
-The folder contains also example of wrong configurations that can be useful for troubleshooting.
-The latter annotated with comments explaining the errors.

 - **Deployment**: Deploys a [plugin](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin) that is used as a proxy to resolve some inconsistencies of the Azure DevOps REST API.
 The specific endpoins managed by the plugin are described in the [plugin README](https://github.com/krateoplatformops/azuredevops-rest-dynamic-controller-plugin/blob/main/README.md)

-- **Service**: Exposes the plugin described above, allowing the resource controllers to communicate with the Azure DevOps REST API through the plugin, only if needed.
+- **Service**: Exposes the plugin described above in the cluster, allowing the resource controllers to communicate with the Azure DevOps REST API through the plugin, only if needed.

 ## API references

+References to the official Azure DevOps REST API documentation and specification:
 - [Azure DevOps REST API](https://learn.microsoft.com/en-us/rest/api/azure/devops/)
 - [Azure DevOps REST API specification](https://github.com/MicrosoftDocs/vsts-rest-api-specs)

-A document which describe the changes made to the OpenAPI Specification (OAS) of the resources managed by the Krateo Azure DevOps Provider KOG is available in the [OAS changes](./azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md) section of the `/docs` folder of the main chart.
+A document which describe changes made to the OpenAPI Specification (OAS) files of the resources managed by the Azure DevOps Provider KOG is available in the [OAS changes references](./azuredevops-provider-kog-blueprint/docs/oas_changes_reference.md) file within the `/docs` folder of the main chart.

 ## Troubleshooting